 How Can The Research Be Used?

 - Horizons Regional Council has used this research to assess the impact of soil conservation work in the Manawatū-Wanganui region.
 The model’s effectiveness was demonstrated by how close its predictions are to actual measurements of sediment loads in the main channel of the Manawatū River.
-It has been predicted that the Council’s Sustainable Land Use Initiative will improve water clarity by 30% by 2043.
+Horizons Regional Council is continuing to implement soil conservation work, and it is predicted that its Sustainable Land Use Initiative will improve water clarity by 30% by 2043.

-- Our models can be parameterised with local data, then used in spreadsheet form by regional councils across New Zealand and central government.
+- Models developed by this research team can be parameterised with local data, then used in spreadsheet form by regional councils across New Zealand and central government.
 The models can be used to evaluate the impact of changes to land use and management on the sediment yield of catchments, and help regional councils plan soil conservation work projects of varying size and complexity.